 Contact CU Independent Multimedia Managing Editor Jackson Barnett at firstname.lastname@example.org.

-Jackson Barnett is the Multimedia Managing editor for the CUI.
+Jackson Barnett is the editor-in-chief the CUI.
 Originally from D.C., his interests have turned eastward as an Asian Studies major.
 He hopes to take his writing, photography and Hindi language skills internationally to continue a career of reporting from South Asia.

 Follow him on twitter @JacksonWBarnett